 Guests access the garden room through the garden, but unfortunately it is not available for use.
 However, the house backs onto a large park and the Somerset countryside so there is no need!

+The annex is adjacent to our family home and we enjoy meeting our guests.
 We are very happy to share our favourite places to visit, eat and enjoy in the area.